dropbox/pilot/Documentation/GettingStarted.md

   }
 ```

-- [ ] maybe add a note about a strongly-typed initializer
+- [ ] TODO for @wkiefer. maybe add a note about a strongly-typed initializer

 ## `ModelCollection`